manoharpavuluri/ml-mercari-NLP/README.md

  - <b>category_name</b> : Category of the item sold. these have muliple sub categories under the same feature name.
  - <b>shipping</b> : Whats the shipping cost associated with the item sold.
  - <b>price</b> : label feature.
 Price of the item sold.

-# About the challenge
-Mercari is like ebay for Japan.
-Mercari wants a process to predict a price for someone who wants to sell the items on the Mercari ecommerce platform.

 # Approach taken for analysis
 Categories were split into sub categories.\